James Minor Winn 1814 TN - 1868 ARK

 county.
 [Licence issued 9-10-1877]

-Randy Smart has copies of many source documents for Eliza's second family and there are other pieces of history left behind including:
+There are many source documents for Eliza's second family and other pieces of history including:

-Daniel and Eliza had one son, Samuel Clyde "Jack" Karnes.
+Daniel and Eliza had a child, Samuel Clyde "Jack" Karnes.
 He

 married Amanda Langston in 1898.